Midi2CV Mk2

 Midi2CV_Mk2_VelocityCurves

-Control CV: by default, this CV tracks CC 1 (Modulation Wheel) value, however, it could be set to track any CC from 1 to 120.
-Control setting can be “learned” on the fly: hold down LEARN switch and turn/click the desired control knob/button.
+Control CV: by default, this CV tracks CC 1 (Modulation Wheel) value, however, it could be set to track any CC from 1 to 119.
+Control change number can be “learned” on the fly: hold down the LEARN switch and turn/click the desired control knob/button.

 Gate: goes high when a key is down, low when no keys are down.
 If “strobe gate” option is in effect, gate signal is pulled down for the duration of the strobe every time a key is pressed while some other key is down.
 This allows envelopes to re-trigger for synths that don’t have Strobe input.